AmadiUchechi/Ariaba-Lifestyle-Shopify-Inventory-Automation-with-Excel-VBA/README.md

 This repository is intended to demonstrate the technical implementation and skills used in the project.
 Client-sensitive information, proprietary product data, credentials, and confidential business information have been excluded.

-The screenshots and sample materials should contain only information appropriate for public portfolio use.